 Teachers: Mrs Waring (5W) and Mrs Stott (5S)

-PE: Monday and Wednesday.
+PE: Monday and Friday for 5W and Thursday and Friday for 5S.
 Pupils may come in dressed in their PE kit, with a school jumper, on these days.

 Homework: Pupils are asked to practise their times tables on TT Rockstars and spellings on Look, say, cover, write, check sheets (these do not need to be returned to school).